 Go in Winter

 Apparently the entire world got the memo to visit Yosemite from June to October.
 The park is much less crowded in late fall and winter.
 Of course, this requires a different mindset.
-Obviously you must dress warmly, and vehicles need chains.
+Obviously you must dress warmly, and vehicles need snow chains.

 Yes, it’s cold and snowy.
 And absolutely stunning.

 Those who are adventurous enough to visit the park in the winter can enjoy an unobstructed vista at Tunnel View.
 And wintertime offers the best photos because of the unusual cloud formations.
 In the summer the sun is virtually always shining with no clouds, and everyone’s photos can look the same.

 Most people arrive at Yosemite National Park near lunchtime, particularly the large tours from San Francisco, which bring busloads of people.
 On holidays, such as Memorial Day or Labor Day, the parking lot in the Valley is full by 9:30 a.m.